Swayamvaram (1972 film): Themes

 Nirad Mohapatra in the book, Cinema in India wrote, "Adoor, coming as he does from a small-town middle class milieu in Kerala – made his first film, Swayamvaram on the moral crisis of the middle class.
 It is about an unmarried young couple, intensely in love, escaping to a small town to live together, defying the conventional norms and coming to grips with the harsh realities of life and living, which turns their dream into a nightmare.
 The struggle between the ideal and the real, love and the fear of losing the object of love, the crisis of conscience caused by the pressure of mundane needs, bring to the fore the human predicament, the spiritual degeneration of man – a theme which recurs in his later films too.
 Swayamvaram means choice, but the choice in this case is between the devil and the deep sea- a devastating commentary on the socio-economic situation of the middle class."
 In an interview Gopalakrishnan said, "Swayamvaram is a trip from illusion to reality.
 It is a typical case of the moral crisis of the middle class."

+Some critics have pointed out its resemblance to Ritwik Ghatak's Subarnarekha (1965).
+Gopalakrishnan agreed on influences of Ghatak and Satyajit Ray but pointed that Swayamvarams treatment is different from Ghatak's Subarnarekha as Swayamvaram is more about the trip.
+In an interview Gopalakrishnan said, "Swayamvaram is a trip from illusion to reality.
+It is a typical case of the moral crisis of the middle class."
+A reviewer from Soviet Culture wrote, "The film Swayamvaram directed by Adoor Gopalakrishnan shows in all its starkness, the plight of the educated unemployed in India.
+It dwells on the trials and tribulations of a young couple and their persistent efforts to find a place of their own in the society.The Hero is an idealist and an upright character.In the end, the hardships of life claim his life itself.
+This competition film that comes from India is a true reflection of the life of the common man in India."

+Suranjan Ganguly, in his book, The Films of Adoor Gopalakrishnan, wrote, "It was a call to arms against the crude, melodramatic, formulaic films of the south, especially Kerala.
+It bristled with innovative visual and auditory effects and boasted a complex narrative form—a mix of documentary, fiction, and fantasy—that sought to interrogate film as film.
+It also subscribed to an evocative poetic realism drawing on metaphor and symbol, which was unprecedented in the history of southern cinema.
+Swayamvaram, like Elippathayam (1981) and Vidheyan (1994), focuses on the politics of dislocation and survival (both physical and moral) in which the search for home, self and identity becomes a key issue."